howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 *March 2, 2024*

 Weekend 5 tasks included some sanding and dry fitting the frame pieces together.
-I poped a center line down the strongback table with a chaulk line.
+I popped a center line down the strongback table with a chalk line.
 Scarf joints were cut on over a dozen strips and I began gluing them together.
 I revisited the [video tutorials](https://www.youtube.com/@jarvisboards/playlists) to ensure I understood the next steps for coming weekends and had all necessary materials.

 ![dry fit frame](/images/hobby/paddling/sup/dri-fit-frame_02-800.jpg)